How much does a schedule of dilapidations cost?

 If the work to remedy the dilapidations has been identified, and is specified to be done, it is put out to tender and project managed through to completion.
 Metcalfe Briggs Surveyors would provide this service charged at a percentage of the contractors contract fee.

-- There is also the legalistic route where mediation comes into play.
+- There is also the legalistic route where mediation comes into play as part of Alternative Dispute Resolution (ADR).
 That would likely be done on an hourly rate too.

 Fees would be charged for the following relating to schedule of dilapidations work: